lucmichalski/pmm-doc/source/platform/dbaas.rst

 PMM DBaaS
 #########

-This page is where you view, add, and delete Kubernetes clusters.
+This page is where you view, add, and delete Kubernetes and Database clusters.

 To access it, select *PMM > PMM DBaaS*.